Aiven-Open/astacus/README.md

 - Product-specific code with simple, testable API

-- Complexities to deal with e.g. reuse of blobs with same value in the shared code To accomplish e.g. fast non-incremental M3 backups that are essentially incremental as only commit logs change frequently
+- Complexities to deal with e.g. reuse of blobs with same value in the shared code
+    - It is needed to accomplish e.g. fast non-incremental M3 backups that are essentially incremental as only commit logs change frequently

 - List of object storage “backup site” locations -> Facilitate migration from old to new during service cloud migration

+- Have most of the code covered by unit tests

 - Can be open sourced without feeling too bad about it
-- Have most of the code covered by unit tests
+    - Open source from the get go, no proprietary legacy dependencies

 # Installation